 - The initial state of the chains should be drawn from a distribution overdispersed with respect to the target.

 - If all chains converge to the target, then as

 N --> infinity, R-hat --> 1.
 Before that, R-hat > 1 (except in pathological cases, e.g. if the chain paths were identical).

 - The above holds for any number of chains

 C > 1.
 Increasing

-Cdoes improves effectiveness of the diagnostic.
+Cdoes improve effectiveness of the diagnostic.

-- Sometimes, R-hat < 1.2 is used to indicate approximate convergence, but of course this is problem dependent.
+- Sometimes, R-hat < 1.2 is used to indicate approximate convergence, but of course this is problem-dependent.
 See [Brooks and Gelman (1998)].

 - R-hat only measures non-convergence of the mean.
 If higher moments, or other statistics are desired, a different diagnostic should be used.
 See [Brooks and Gelman (1998)].

-Tensors representing the state(s) of a Markov Chain at each result step.
+Tensors representing the states of a Markov Chain at each result step.
 The

 ithstate is assumed to have shape